Anyone Who Had a Heart (song): Cilla Black version

 Despite the international success and recognition of Warwick's original version, the besting in Great Britain by Black's version has long been a sore point with Warwick.
 In a 1995 edition of Great Performances which saluted Burt Bacharach, Warwick stated that Black's version of "Anyone Who Had a Heart" replicated Warwick's to the point where had Warwick coughed while recording her vocal for the original track or had that track's organist hit a wrong note, those features would have been present on Black's cover.
-In fact—whether intentionally or not—Black's original recording features distinct lyrics on the chorus, with Black singing "who couldn't be another heart" rather than the original and standard lyric "you couldn't really have a heart": Black has always sung the standard lyric in live performance.
+In fact—whether intentionally or not—Black's original recording features distinct lyrics on the chorus, with Black singing "who couldn't be another heart" rather than the original and standard lyric "you couldn't really have a heart": Black always sang the standard lyric in live performance.
 Also, arranger Johnny Pearson utilized a bassoon solo for the instrumental break in Black's version as opposed to the saxophone used in the Warwick original.

 Cilla Black, interviewed for that Great Performances telecast, expressed her awareness of Warwick's disenchantment: "It was a No. 1; Dionne was dead choked and she's never forgiven me to this day."

 It was in fact Burt Bacharach himself who backed Cilla to record this song for a British release, after Dionne Warwick had a hit in America with it.
 "At one point it looked as if Shirley Bassey would record the song...but The Beatles producer George Martin suggested Cilla and I agreed immediately.
 It was late in 1963 and Liverpool was taking over popular music with some great songs and great people.
 There was an awareness that things would never be quite the same again—and Cilla Black was part of that."
 Bacharach went on to say: "The great thing about the British is that they've always 'got' my songs right away.
 They are also one of the most loyal audiences in the world.
 I think Cilla reflected that kind of ability.
 She understood the song and she had a kind of long-term stickability, which is so very hard to achieve in this business."

 Black recorded a new version of "Anyone Who Had a Heart" for her 1993 Through the Years album.

 On 7 August 2015, following Black's death, the single re-entered the charts at No. 41.